surifirstpin/biplus_documentation/docs/New Website.md

 ## Introducing FirstPin Technologies
 Our Technology will go far beyond supporting the business, It will advance it.

-Together lets make your produ
-We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business by helping them to get there products into the market fast.
+Together lets make your product smarter. your customer experiences more exceptional. your process more profitable We provide business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business by helping them to get there products into the market fast.
 We currently focusing on payment-processing, payment solutions and online-gaming domains.

 ## How your business can get smarter